Edinbro/Scotland_yard/README.md

 Still a little buggy every now and then

-Short besignation for the transport modes:
+Short designations for the transport modes:
 t = taxi
 b = bus
 u = underground